rounaksalim95/splitvisor/README.md

 API_KEY=<your-api-key>
 ```

+- Run `pip3 install -r requirements.txt` to install the dependencies

 - Run `python3 splitwiser.py <path-to-csv-file>`

 - Voila!
 The expenses will be added to the selected group and split equally!